Common Development Types

 A semi-detached dwelling is a dwelling house that is on its own block of land and is attached to one other dwelling on a separate block of land.

 All dwellings, secondary dwellings and dual occupancies require approval before they can be built.
 Approval may be obtained by making a development application or; in certain circumstances, a dwelling or secondary dwelling may be approved in 20 days as complying development.

-secondary dwelling fact sheet (accessible pdf 186KB).
+See the secondary dwelling fact sheet.
 Or for more information regarding secondary dwellings and complying development, see Affordable rental housing below.